 - 1 tbsp Dijon mustard or 1 tsp dry mustard powder

 - 6 ounces elbow macaroni

 - ½ tsp dry mustard powder

-Drain and rinse one can of navy beans.
+1) Drain and rinse one can of navy beans.
 In a Suvie pan, stir together both cans of navy beans, molasses, dark brown sugar, onion powder, mustard, and ½ tsp salt.
-Insert pan into one of the top zones of your Suvie.
+Insert pan into the bottom zone of Suvie.